israkhan18/Sales_Analysis/README.md

 The highest sales were recorded on 2024-01-01.
 Products with high sales volume: Microwave and Smartphone.
 Identified peak and low sales periods for better inventory management.

+Contact:
+Developer: Isra Khan
+Email: khanisra1822@gmail.com
+Feel free to connect for any feedback or collaboration opportunities!